Haran71/DDL_Judicial_Data_Analysis/README.md

 ```

 ###### Classification-2
-In this a case, a binary classifciation problem was framed based on the tenure feature.
+In this a case, a binary classificiation problem was framed based on the tenure feature.
 The dataset was split into 2 classes, Experienced Judges, who were the judges that had a tenure more than the overall median of the tenure featured, and Novice judges, who were the judges with a tenure below the median.

 Three different models were trained on the data: a SGD Classfier, a RandomForest Classifier, and a Multilayer Perceptron Classifier.
 The performance of all three models were pretty decent, with all of them learning from the data.
 The performance of the MultiLayer Perceptron slightly edged out the performance of the other 2 classifiers.